 - Authentic and genuine.

 - Relevant.
 Speak to me as an individual.
 How does your work affect others?
 Why should I care?

 - Descriptive.
 Tell me what it is you do and how.

 - Concise.
 Keep it short and sweet.
 Make me want to learn more!

 Describe what you do in your pitch, then describe how you do it.
-Do not repeat your job description, or the job title you want, or the number of years you've been in the job, unless it makes you unique.
-Focus on what is it you do differently than your competitors.
+Do not repeat your job description, the job title you want or the number of years you've been in the job unless it makes you unique.
+Focus on what it is you do differently than your competitors.
 If you have a niche, tell me about it.
 The goal is to entice the listener to want to know more.

-As we network, promote and market ourselves to prospective employers and contacts, it is sometimes too easy to let our guard down and share information which not only makes the other person uncomfortable (I really did not want to hear those gory details about your military career) and can easily create the wrong impression about you.
+As we network, promote and market ourselves to prospective employers and contacts, it is sometimes too easy to let our guard down and share information that makes the other person uncomfortable (I really did not want to hear those gory details about your military career) and can easily create the wrong impression.

 Consider how these bits of "Too Much Information" can be misunderstood:

 Elevator pitches take time and practice.
-Be patient, and understand that the tenth time you give your elevator pitch will be much better than the first time.
+Be patient and understand that the 10th time you give your elevator pitch will be much better than the first time.

 Whether you want to polish your resume, find veteran job fairs in your area or connect with employers looking to hire veterans, Military.com can help.
 Subscribe to Military.com to have job postings, guides and advice, and more delivered directly to your inbox.